 Market Discount.
 If the trust purchases in the secondary market a debt security that has a fixed maturity date of more than one year from its date of issuance at a price lower than the stated redemption price of such debt security (or, in the case of a debt security issued with "original issue discount" (described below), a price below the debt security's "revised issue price"), the excess of the stated redemption price over the purchase price is "market discount."
-If the amount of market discount is more than a de minimis amount, a portion of such market discount must be included as ordinary income (not capital gain) by the trust in each taxable year in which the trust owns an interest in such debt security that has accrued but has not previously been included in income.
-In general, the amount of market discount for prior periods not previously taken into account) or (ii) the amount of market discount for prior periods not previously taken into account) or (ii) the amount of the remaining to the debt security is near the debt security is held by the trust at a constant rate over the time remaining to the debt security's maturity or, at the election of the trust, at a constant yield to maturity which takes into account the semi-annual compounding of interest.
+If the amount of market discount is more than a de minimis amount, a portion of such market discount must be included as ordinary income (not capital gain) by the trust in each taxable year in which the trust owns an interest in such debt security and receives a principal payment on it.
+In particular, the trust will be required to allocate that principal payment first to the portion of the market discount on the debt security that has accrued but has not previously been includable in income.
+In general, the amount of market discount for prior periods not previously taken into account) or (ii) the amount of the principal payment with respect to such period (plus any accrued market discount accrues on a daily basis for each day the debt security is held by the trust at a constant rate over the time remaining to the debt security's maturity or, at the election of the trust, at a constant yield to maturity which takes into account the semi-annual compounding of interest.
 Gain realized on the disposition of a market discount obligation must be recognized as ordinary interest income (not capital gain) to the extent of the accrued market discount.